viscosho/counter/README.md

 - Using react-router-dom for routers
 - using prettier and stylinter and eslint
 - implementing as much accessibility as I know
+- created a custom hook for the fetch to save the data result in its own state